 The story is nonexistent.
 That's not a bad thing for this show *cough* Vampire Holmes *cough* since it doesn't feel like it want to be funny, have a deeper meaning or tuck on your heartstrings.
 It's just about 2 ☆*･゜ﾟ･*Bishounen*･゜ﾟ･*☆ and their ever absent manager, working together in a cafe.
 It's good and quite relaxing honestly.

-The art is your typical shoujo-esque style, but with a hint of pointy yaoi chin.
+your typical shoujo-esque style, but with a hint of pointy yaoi chin.